 Blaby District Council: ‘Becoming a Great Leader’

 Blaby’s vision is to help shape a district where people are happy to live and work.
 The Council’s employees strive to put the customer at the heart of everything they do but Government funding squeeze has made that more difficult.
 Consequently, more is required of local government managers everywhere.
-Faced with this challenge Blaby District Council has invested in over 40 managers to enhance their leadership and management skills to become more efficient and effective.
+Faced with this challenge Blaby District Council has invested in leadership and management skills training.

 The bespoke ‘Becoming a Great Leader’ programme is strongly focused on how to transfer the tools techniques and approaches into day-to-day management and leadership activities.
 Each day comprised a minimum of direct input by the course leader and maximum involvement and activities by the participants.